Jawaharlal Nehru Stadium (Kochi)

+The stadium stands are built in a cricket serving configuration and allowed it to be known as the "nosiest cricket stadium in the world".
+The structure features a unique lighting towers system, the first of its kind in India, that provide 2 kW floodlighting, suitable for HD telecast.
+Between 1997–2014 it hosted a number of international cricket matches, of which 10 were One Day Internationals.
+While in 2014 the Kerala Cricket Association got a hold of a 30-year lease on the venue from the Greater Cochin Development Authority, the concurrent same-year move-in of Kerala Blasters saw football tenants becoming paramount.
+Their crowds recorded the fifth loudest noise in the stadium in the world (128 db) during the 2016 ISL final between Blasters and Atletico de Kolkata.
+An extensive renovation also occurred before the stadium served as one of the six host venues for 2017 FIFA U-17 World Cup held in India.

 History

 Early years and football's popularity

 The Kaloor Stadium was originally constructed as a cricket stadium.
 But considering that Kerala is one of the few regions in India where football enjoys considerable popularity it was used for football matches also.
-Indeed, in a match between India and Iraq in 1997, approximately 1,00,000 spectators filled up the venue, thus overcrowding it, which remains a record at this place.
+Indeed, in a match between India and Iraq in 1997, approximately 100,000 spectators filled up the venue, thus overcrowding it, which remains a record at this place.
 This was in the Nehru Cup International Football Tournament in 1997, which was the first tournament at the venue.

 The stadium won several laurels for being constructed in a timely manner.
 The stadium was completed under the watchful eyes of late V. Joseph Thomas IPS who was the head of the Greater Cochin Development Authority.
-He was a huge fan of soccer from his college days at St. Thomas College, Palai and also served as the patron of the Kerala State Athletics Association.
+He was a huge fan of football from his college days at St. Thomas College, Palai and also served as the patron of the Kerala State Athletics Association.
 The stadium was inaugurated by then President of India Shankar Dayal Sharma in 1996.
 It has 1.3 kilometres in outer circle.